Migori Gold Project

 Red Rock is exploring the Migori gold belt in Kenya.
-The under-explored Migori gold belt is analogous to producing Tanzanian greenstone gold belts with significant upside potential.
+The under-explored Migori gold belt is analogous to producing Tanzanian greenstone gold belts and has significant upside potential.

-Red Rock holds a 75% direct interest in Mid Migori Mining Company Ltd (“MMM”) which controls a 1.2Moz JORC gold resource in Kenya via Special Prospecting Licenses 122 and 202.
+Red Rock holds a 75% direct interest in Mid Migori Mining Company Ltd (“MMM”) which controls a 1.2Moz JORC gold resource in Kenya held in two exploration licenses.

-Special Prospecting Licences (“SPL”) 122 and 202 which cover an area of 310km² are located in the SW corner of Kenya, approximately 290km west of the capital Nairobi.
+The licences (“SPL”), which cover an area of approximately 245km² are located in the SW corner of Kenya, approximately 290km west of the capital Nairobi.
 The project tenements lie within the Migori and Narok Counties, extending approximately 63km from Lake Victoria in the west and parallel to the Kenya/Tanzania border which lies 10km to the south.
-Acacia Mining’s North Mara gold operations are located 30km SE in Tanzania.
-In February 2017 Acacia announced it had found "one of the highest grade gold projects in Africa today" in reporting its 1.31m oz resource at 12.1grams per tonne.
+Barrick's North Mara gold operations are located 30km SE in Tanzania.
+In February 2017 Barrick announced it had found "one of the highest grade gold projects in Africa today" in reporting its 1.31m oz Resource at 12.1grams per tonne (now 3.3m oz).

 The Migori Greenstone belt (MGB) forms part of the Nyanzian supergroup, itself part of the northern extension of the gold-enriched Archaean Tanzanian craton.
-The granite-greenstone terrain to the south of the MGB is host to world class producing gold mines (e.g. North Mara 3Moz Au, Geita 30Moz Au).
+The granite-greenstone terrain to the south of the MGB is host to world class producing gold mines (e.g. North Mara 4Moz Au, Geita 7Moz Au).

 Gold enrichment within the MGB is predominantly found in and around shear zones associated with quartz-carbonate veining and significant alteration, as well as banded iron formations (BIFs) and poly-metallic Volcanogenic Massive Sulphides (VMS).
 The dominant lithologies are felsic and mafic intrusive, BIFs and metasediments of the Nyanzian system, overlain by younger Kavirondian volcaniclastic sediments and intruded by younger granitic intrusions.

-The Migori Project possesses approximately 310km² of prospective greenstone geology, extending 63km along strike.
-The belt has a rich history of colonial and artisanal mining, with Goldplat Kilimapesa (Kenya’s only operating gold mine) located east of the Migori licences.
+The Migori Project possesses approximately 245km² of prospective greenstone geology, extending 63km along strike.
+The belt has a rich history of colonial and artisanal mining.

 Exploration in the project area began in the early 1930’s and culminated in the identification and subsequent mining of the Macalder VMS.
 In addition to this, several historical operators identified lode gold prospects which lead to the first MRE publication in 2006.

-In 2010, Red Rock began the extensive task of GIS file organisation, data digestion and compilation of available historic data, prior to commencing detailed field-based exploration including infill and scout drilling.
+In 2010, Red Rock began the extensive task of GIS file organisation, data digestion and compilation of available historic data, prior to commencing detailed field-based exploration including substantial drilling programmes.